Isla Dawn: Early life

 Courtney Stewart was born in Glasgow and grew up in the northern district of Balornock.
 She studied acting at Langside College, initially wanting to become an actress and a dancer.
-Stewart has a sister.
+She is the youngest daughter of Johnie Stewart and Annette Florence Stewart (7 April 1965).
+Stewart has three older sisters: Louise Florence Stewart (25 June 1984), Debbie Florence Stewart (12 February 1986), and Melissa Florence Stewart (21 April 1987).
+Her uncle is Burnistoun co-creator and star Robert Florence.

 Professional wrestling career

-Independent circuit (2013–2018, 2025-present)
+Early career

 On 17 October 2014, Stewart made her Tidal Championship Wrestling debut, defeating Ruby Summers at their Dark Waters event.
 On 3 March 2016, at Reckless Intent's Under Pressure event, Stewart defeated Nikki Storm in the first women's match for the promotion.
 On 20 March, Stewart competed in Pro-Wrestling: EVE's first all-female professional wrestling show in London titled "Let's Make History!", losing to April Davids by submission.

 Stewart made her debut for World Wonder Ring Stardom when she was announced as one of the twelve names competing in the 2016 5Star Grand Prix Tournament.
 From 21 August to 9 September, she competed in the "Red Stars" block, garnering two wins and four losses, and ending with a total of four points.

-WWE (2018–2025)
+WWE (2017–2025)

 NXT UK (2018–2022)

 On 6 November 2017 episode of Raw, Stewart wrestled under the name Stacy Coates, losing to Asuka in a squash.
 She later competed in the 2018 Mae Young Classic tournament, debuting the ring name Isla Dawn.
 She was eliminated in the first round after losing to Nicole Matthews on 8 August 2018.

 On 18 June 2018, during day one of the United Kingdom Championship Tournament, Dawn made her debut on NXT in a triple threat match to determine the number one contender for the NXT Women's Championship, when Toni Storm defeated her and Killer Kelly.
 On 25 August (which aired on tape delay on 21 November), she competed in the first round of the NXT UK Women's Championship Tournament, losing to Storm.
 On 31 October episode of NXT UK, Dawn picked up her first televised win by defeating Nina Samuels.
 On 19 December episode of NXT UK, Dawn fought Rhea Ripley for the NXT UK Women's Championship in a losing effort.
 On 19 June 2019 episode of NXT UK, Dawn competed in a battle royal to determine the number one contender for the NXT UK Women's Championship, which was won by Kay Lee Ray.
 On 30 April 2020 (which was taped on 15 June 2019), Dawn fought Shayna Baszler for the NXT Women's Championship, but failed to capture the title.

 On 11 February 2021 episode of NXT UK, Dawn fought against the debuting Meiko Satomura, where Dawn was defeated.
 In March, vignettes started airing of Dawn conducting occult readings through a ouija board and tarot cards.

 On 25 March episode of NXT UK, Dawn returned and defeated Aleah James.